DaAnda97/meets/docs/Test Plan.md

 | ------------------ | ----------- | ------------------------------------- |

 ## 10. Responsibilities, Staffing, and Training Needs
+Responsible Person for testing related subjects and Unit tests is Luca Carotenuto.
+The responsible person is responsible for communication inside the team in regards to testing topics.

 ### 10.1	People and Roles
 This table shows the staffing assumptions for the test effort.